mateuscandidoveras/solidity-learning/README.md

-# MyContract – Simple String Storage in Solidity
+# Solidity Smart Contract – String Storage Example

-This project contains a basic example of a Solidity smart contract that stores a string on the Ethereum blockchain.
-It's designed to demonstrate how public state variables and simple update functions work in smart contracts.
+This repository contains a simple Solidity smart contract used to store and update a string value on the Ethereum blockchain.
+It's designed for learning purposes and can serve as a starting point for more advanced projects.

-## 🔧 Contract Details
+## 📄 Contract Overview

-The contract defines a single public string variable called `ourString`, which is initialized with `"Hello World"`.
-The value can be updated by calling the `updateOurString()` function with a new string.

-### Contract: `MyContract.sol`
+### `MyContract.sol`

+A minimal contract that demonstrates:

+- Declaring a public string variable
+- Initializing it with a default value
+- Updating the value through a public function

 ```solidity
 string public ourString = "Hello World";